The Ancient Charms of Petra Jordan

 And I’m officially off on Round the World #5!
 First stop, Jordan.

-After 2 last minute flight changes, I was lucky to escape Atlanta before the snow started to fall.
-My Delta Business Elite flight from JFK to Amman could not have been better.
+After 2 last-minute flight changes, I was lucky to escape Atlanta before the snow started to fall.
+My Delta flight from JFK to Amman could not have been better.
 Empty seat next to me = double the fluffy pillows and duvets = lots of sleep!

-We landed in Amman 12 hours later around 4pm on Friday and my first hurdle was getting a visa on arrival.
-This turned out to be the simplest process ever – it took less than 5 minutes and cost about $15 US.
-Definitely no reason to get a visa in advance if you’re traveling to Jordan.
+We land in Amman 12 hours later.
+It’s 4pm on Friday and my first hurdle is getting a visa on arrival.
+It turns out to be the simplest process ever – it takes less than 5 minutes and costs about $15 US.

-Next up, finding a taxi and getting to the hotel.
-Finding a taxi was easy, getting to the hotel proved more difficult.
+Next up, to find a taxi and get to the hotel.
+Finding a taxi is easy, getting to the hotel proves more difficult.

 Note: This post may contain affiliate links.
 If you choose to book through these links, I receive a small commission, which I will undoubtedly blow on more flights (it’s a vicious cycle).
 All of this internet voodoo takes place at no additional cost to you.

-That adventure behind me, I finally arrived at my hotel of choice for my visit to Jordan, the Le Meridien Amman.
+With that adventure behind me, I finally arrive at the hotel, the Sheraton Amman.
 I chose this property mainly because of its excellent location in the city center.

-It turned out to be a beautiful hotel but its most impressive feature was definitely the service.
-From the security guards running the metal detector at the front door, to the front desk agents and housekeepers, everyone called me by name and took great interest in ensuring that I was enjoying my stay and seeing everything I wanted to see while in Jordan.
+It’s a beautiful hotel but its most impressive feature is definitely the service.
+From the security guards running the metal detector at the front door to the front desk agents and housekeepers, everyone calls me by name and takes great interest in ensuring that I’m enjoying my stay and seeing everything I want to see while in Jordan.

 A Day Trip to Petra on the JETT Bus

-Also with them was Yousef, a Jordanian friend of Rebecca’s who would turn out to be our tour guide for the day.
-I also met Lucy, an America from Minnesota living and studying in Damascus, Syria.
-She was on her way back from the States for the holidays and stopped over in Jordan to see the sights for a few days.
+Also with them is Yousef, a Jordanian friend of Rebecca’s who turns out to be our tour guide for the day.
+I also meet Lucy, an America from Minnesota living and studying in Damascus, Syria.
+She is on her way back from the States for the holidays and stopped over in Jordan to see the sights for a few days.

-After chatting most of the drive down, we decided to band together for the day to explore Petra.
+After chatting most of the drive down, we decide to band together for the day to explore Petra.

 Monastery Petra Jordan